UCL-Study-Group/CassandraApacheExample/README.md

 ## Introduction

 In our lecture, we where tasked with creating an presentation in which we showed a database, which would standout from the usual Relational and Document databases.
 Apache Cassandra is one such database.
-Cassandra is setup in a funny middle group, since it borrows a lot of the same properties you'd be familiar with from the typical Rational-database, it even uses a lot fo the same commands as queries.
+Cassandra is setup in a funny middle ground, since it borrows a lot of the same properties you'd be familiar with from the typical Rational-database, it even uses a lot fo the same commands as queries.

 ## The setup process